Easy Beeswax Soap Recipes

 Be sure to double check your ingredient list and consult an online soap calculator when considering new recipes for beeswax soap.

-For a very simple recipe using honey and a soap base: try my Goat Milk & Honey No Lye Soap.
+Cold process soap making is one of the most popular methods of creating your own product.
+That is what I used for years.
+However, for a very simple recipe using honey and a soap base: try this Goat Milk & Honey No Lye Soap.